 Madalyn Murray O’Hair (1919–1995), an atheist, filed several lawsuits that dealt with First Amendment separation of church and state issues.
 In 1960 she was a plaintiff in a lawsuit, Murray v.
 Curlett, that sought to prohibit Bible reading in the Baltimore public schools as an unconstitutional activity.
 The case was consolidated with Abington School District v.
-Schempp (1963); in this case the Supreme Court extended the ban on prayer in public schools established in Engel v.
+Schempp (1963) in which the Supreme Court extended the ban on prayer in public schools established in Engel v.
 Vitale (1962) to Bible reading and the recitation of the Lord’s Prayer.

 O’Hair was born Madalyn Mays in Pittsburgh, Pennsylvania, to a building contractor and homemaker.
-Her family lost its wealth in the Great Depression.
-She dated her loss of faith to 1932, when she read the Bible for the first time.
+Her family lost their wealth in the Great Depression.
+She dated her loss of faith to 1932 when she read the Bible for the first time.
 During World War II, she enlisted in the Women’s Army Corps and worked as a cryptographer on Gen. Dwight D. Eisenhower’s staff.
 At the end of the war, she married William J. Murray, whom she later divorced.
-She earned a BA from Ashland College in Ohio in 1948 and a law degree from South Texas College of Law in 1953; she also studied social work at Howard University, in Washington, D.C., and by 1960 was working as a social worker in Baltimore.
+She earned a bachelor's of arts degree from Ashland College in Ohio in 1948 and a law degree from South Texas College of Law in 1953.
+She also studied social work at Howard University in Washington, D.C. and by 1960 was working as a social worker in Baltimore.

-Still dissatisfied, O’Hair believed that teachers were discriminating against her son, and she filed suit in 1960.
-Superior Court justice J. Gilbert Prendergast dismissed the lawsuit in 1961 on the grounds that a decision in O’Hair’s favor would force students to submit to her atheist beliefs.
+Still dissatisfied, O’Hair, who believed that teachers were discriminating against her son, filed suit in 1960.
+Superior Court Justice J. Gilbert Prendergast dismissed the lawsuit in 1961 on the grounds that a decision in O’Hair’s favor would force students to submit to her atheist beliefs.
 O’Hair lost an appeal to the Maryland Court of Appeals before taking the case to the U.S. Supreme Court.
-The Court, in an 8-1 decision, affirmed that public schools must be neutral in matters of religion and that the Maryland school prayer law violated the First Amendment.
+The court consolidated the Murray case with a similar challenge from Pennsylvania.
+In the 8-1 decision Abington decision, the court affirmed in 1963 that public schools must be neutral in matters of religion and that a law requiring school prayer violated the First Amendment.

 O’Hair, fired from her state job for alleged incompetence, spent much of the next decade filing lawsuits to remove Christianity from public life.
 She sought to outlaw tax exemptions for churches and clerics as well as tax deductions for donations to churches.
 She sued to eliminate mandatory periods of silence in schools and to remove the phrase “In God We Trust” from American currency.
 All of these lawsuits failed.

 Although her efforts drew public attention and hate mail, O’Hair appeared to enjoy notoriety and became known for making inflammatory anti-Christian statements.
 She founded the American Atheist Press in 1965 to publish writings that other publishers would not touch.
 In 1965 she married artist Richard O’Hair and settled in Austin, Texas.

-Sometime in 1995 O’Hair, another son, Jon, and granddaughter Robin Murray-O’Hair disappeared.
+Sometime in 1995, O’Hair, another son, Jon, and granddaughter Robin Murray-O’Hair disappeared.
 After initially believing that the family might have fled with organization funds, Austin police in 1998 identified three kidnappers, including an employee whom O’Hair had fired for embezzlement.
-In 2001 the embezzler led police to the remains of the O’Hair family near Austin.Send Feedback on this article
+In 2001 the embezzler led police to the remains of the O’Hair family near Austin.